Find out how much your repayments and

 Your credit report documents how many different types of credit you’ve applied for – such as loans or credit cards – the amount you applied for and when, the outcome of those applications, any debt you currently have, and your repayment history against those debts.
 This data is collected and assessed digitally and is how your credit score is calculated.

-Your credit score is a number between 0 and 1,000 (or 1,200 depending on which credit reporting agency you use).
-The higher your credit score, the better chances you have of gaining approval for the credit you’re applying for, at a low interest rate.
-If your credit score is lower, you may be offered less credit than you’d hoped, be given a higher interest rate, or be declined outright.
+Your credit score is a number between 0 and 1,000 (or 1,200, depending on which credit reporting agency you use).
+The higher your credit score, the better chances you have of gaining approval for the credit you’re applying for at a low interest rate.
+If your credit score is lower, you may be offered less credit than you’d hoped for, be given a higher interest rate, or even be declined.

-It’s a good idea to check credit rating periodically, to make sure your credit is in good health.
-Contrary to popular belief, you can do find out ‘what is my credit score’ anytime – and you don’t need to pay for it.
+It’s a good idea to check your credit rating periodically to make sure your credit report is in good health.
+Contrary to popular belief, you can find out ‘What is my credit score?’ anytime – and you don’t need to pay for it.

 The more positive your credit behaviours, the higher your credit score – and the better chances you have of gaining approval for the credit you’re applying for.
-If you have a history of late payments or defaults (typically a payment that is more than two months late), or multiple open lines of credit, your credit score will be lower.
+If you have a history of late payments or defaults (typically a payment that is more than $150 and at least 60 days late) or multiple open lines of credit, your credit score will be lower.

 Having a good credit score is beneficial in many ways.

-One of the first and most important tips in understanding ‘what is my credit score’ and how to increase credit score is that if you do get stuck for repayments on any line of credit you may have, you contact your lender immediately to let them know and work out a payment plan or financial hardship arrangement.
+One of the first and most important tips on how to increase your credit score is to establish good credit habits.
+One of the most important credit habits you can have is meeting your repayments on time, every time.
+If you do get stuck making repayments on any line of credit you may have, contact your lender immediately to let them know and work out a payment plan or financial hardship arrangement.

-It’s crucial to do this as soon as you realise you won’t be able to pay your bills on time.
-This is because when you miss a payment default on a line of credit, it gets recorded on your credit record and will remain there for five years.
+It’s crucial to do this as soon as you realise you won’t be able to pay on time.
+This is because if you miss a payment or default on a line of credit, it gets recorded on your credit report and will remain there for years.
 When you’re under a formal financial hardship arrangement or equivalent, the missed repayments don’t get recorded and won’t be added to or impact your credit score for the duration of the agreement.

 The best way to improve your credit score is to demonstrate consistent, positive credit behaviours.
-You can do this by paying your bills and making repayments by their due date, reducing the lines of credit you are accessing (e.g., multiple ‘buy now, pay later’ accounts), avoiding payday loans, and not applying for multiple credit products within a short period.
-Closing any accounts you pay off is also a good way to improve credit.
+You can do this by paying your bills and making repayments by their due dates, avoiding payday loans, and not applying for multiple credit products within a short period.
+Keeping your credit utilisation ratio low (in other words, not maxing out your credit limits) on credit cards is also a good way to improve your credit score.